Sandeé

 As a solo artist, Sandée released the singles "You're the One" and "Notice Me" (produced by C+C Music Factory), and an album, Only Time Will Tell, featuring the single "Love Desire".
 "You're the One" peaked at No. 11 on the Billboard Hot Dance Music/Maxi-Single Sales in 1987 and single "Notice Me" peaked at No. 9 on the Billboard Hot Dance Music/Club Play chart in 1989.

-Death

-On December 15, 2008, Sandée died in Hollywood, Florida, at age 46.
-Services were held at Fred Hunter's funeral home.
+On December 15, 2008, Sandée was found dead in her Hollywood, Florida, home.
+The cause of death was determined to be a severe seizure.
+She was 46 years old.
+Services were held on December 20 at Fred Hunter's funeral home.